 CAN YOU USE FROZEN RHUBARB TO MAKE RHUBARB SAUCE?

-Thaw frozen rhubarb before using to save a little energy and time, or just cook them from frozen.
+Thaw your frozen rhubarb before using to save a little energy and time, or just cook it from frozen.

 You can also freeze extra rhubarb sauce if you make a big batch.